 All the information you need to make an informed choice about hernia surgery is within the 'Hernia Surgery' section of our website and this leaflet.
 Please take the time to read and digest the information.

 Recovery and recuperation from a hernia operation

-It is expected that with the pain relief medication provided and using the appropriate hernia support on discharge you will remain comfortable.
+With the pain relief medication provided and using the appropriate hernia support on discharge, you will remain comfortable.

 Bruising